 Institute for Systems Biology

 Knijnenburg, Theo A; Klau, Gunnar W; Iorio, Francesco; Garnett, Mathew J; McDermott, Ultan; Shmulevich, Ilya; and Wessels, Lodewyk F A, "Logic models to predict continuous outputs based on binary inputs with an application to personalized cancer therapy."
 (2016).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 480.